Phi Kappa Phi Fall Recognition

 Ceremony and Fall Lecturer

 The Honor Society of Phi Kappa Phi is the oldest and most selective of the many honor societies that recognize and promote academic excellence in all fields of higher education.
 While each student must be at least a junior to be invited to membership in Phi Kappa Phi, each fall Chapter 127 recognizes the truly outstanding first and second year students on campus.
-To recieve this recognition, each student must be in the upper 3 percent of his or her class.
+To receive this recognition, each student must be in the upper 3 percent of his or her class.

 At this special ceremony, each student will be recognized and honored.
-Each student will also recieve a certificate and will be reminded of possibilities for future membership in the Honor Society of Phi Kappa Phi.
+Each student will also receive a certificate and will be reminded of possibilities for future membership in the Honor Society of Phi Kappa Phi.

 The Fall 2014 lecture was given by Dr. Lionel Crews.
 For a complete list of these lectures, please see Faculty Lectures.

 The Muriel D. Tomlinson Memorial Lectures

 Muriel Tomlinson came to UT Martin in 1959 after receiving her PhD from Duke University.
 She taught French and Spanish in the English Department and was instrumental in the establishment of what is now the Department of Modern Foreign Languages.
 Dr. Tomlinson chaired the department from 1962 until 1976.
 Under her tutelage, the department grew from two faculty members to six and offered majors in French and Spanish as well as minors in French, German, and Spanish.
 Professor Tomlinson was a firm believer in the role of technology as a learning aid for students and developed the first language laboratory on campus.
 Dr. Tomlinson, a staunch supporter of the ideals of the Honor Society of Phi Kappa Phi, retired from the university in 1976.
 The 2015 Muriel Tomlinson Lecturer is Dr. Richard Garlitz.

 To honor the memory of Dr. Muriel Tomlinson, a loyal member of Phi Kappa Phi who died in 1976, a distinguished faculty in the Humanities presents the Muriel D. Tomlinson Memorial Lecture each year.